dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 VS debug window shows FiltersSample.Filters.LogConstantFilter:Information: Method 'Hi' called -->
-### IFilterFactory implemented on your attribute
+### IFilterFactory implemented on an attribute

-Fof filters that:
+For filters that:

-* Don't require any arguments.
+* Don't require passing parameters.
 * Have constructor dependencies that need to be filled by DI.

 Create named attribute on classes and methods instead of using `[TypeFilter(typeof(FilterType))]`).
 The following filter shows how this can be implemented: